top of page

 How long do group sessions last?

-Group sessions last from 1-2 hours long, with an average being 1.5 hours.
+Group sessions last from 1-2 hours long, with an average of 1.5 hours.

 How often do groups meet?